About Hen & Woody

 Who we are

-We are two crafters, husband and wife, parents of one quickly growing child and slaves to a cat.
+We are two crafters, husband and wife, parents of a teenager and slaves to 3 cats.
 We live in the Scottish Highlands, not far from the Great Glen which houses the iconic Loch Ness.
 We both have a background in healthcare, with over 40 years of service between us.

 Our passion is the creation of unique, beautiful, wooden pieces from species native to Scotland but are occasionally tempted by the odd exotic wood.
 The items may be decorative, functional or a combination of both.